Uberspace/lab/source/guide_cryptpad.rst

 ::

-  [isabell@stardust ~]$ uberspace web backend set isabell.uber.space --http --port 3000
+  [isabell@stardust ~]$ uberspace web backend set / --http --port 3000
-  Set backend for isabell.uber.space/ to port 3000; please make sure something is listening!
+  Set backend for / to port 3000; please make sure something is listening!
   You can always check the status of your backend using "uberspace web backend list".
   [isabell@stardust ~]$

 Now let's get started with Cryptpad.

-We're using :manual:`Node.js <lang-nodejs>` in the stable version 6:
+We're using :manual:`Node.js <lang-nodejs>` in the stable version 10:

 ::

- [isabell@stardust ~]$ uberspace tools version use node 6
+ [isabell@stardust ~]$ uberspace tools version use node 10
- Selected Node.js version 6
+ Selected Node.js version 10
  [isabell@stardust ~]$

 We also need `Bower`: